- Director: Joseph L. Mankiewicz

 Clift's acting is stale...with a paralysed top lip.

-Hepburn plays, erm, bad Hepburn...and Taylor, fuck, who said that this ridiculous woman could act?!?
+Hepburn plays, erm, bad Hepburn...and Taylor, crivens, who said that this unhinged woman could act?!?

 A thoroughly preposterous script, a carnivorous plant and a poofy poet who gets eaten, not by the plant, but by...well, that's the end.